bihaninakul07-art/pwn.college_Nakul/PROCESSES AND JOBS.md

 Good job!
 You have used Ctrl-C to interrupt this process!
 Here is your flag: pwn.college{sOPislCZXQn9jnVkcYTN6DSP_QX.QXzQDO0wCM2kzNzEzW}
 ```
+# What I Learned
+Having fun with program

+# Reference
+pwn.college
 # KILLING MISBEHAVING PROCESSES
 **FLAG**:
 CODE: